 The Bass Visiting Environmental Scholars Program brings premier scholars in any field dealing with the study of the environment, past or present, to Yale for an extended period of time.
 The scholars are nominated through the YIBS Faculty Affiliates, and while in residence at Yale, scholars present seminars, interact with faculty, students and research groups, and participate in the life of one or more academic units.

-Dr. Rita Colwell was named as the inaugural Edward P. Bass Distinguished Visiting Environmental Scholar in the spring of 2005, and YIBS has hosted roughly 30 scholars since then.
+Dr. Rita Colwell was named as the inaugural Edward P. Bass Distinguished Visiting Environmental Scholar in the spring of 2005, and YIBS has hosted upwards of 35 scholars since then.

 |Bill Weber (wildlife conservationist)||Spring 2014|

 |Jonathan Bloch (paleontologist)||Spring 2013|

 |Hugh Possingham (conservation biologist)||Spring 2013|

 |Carlos Jaramillo (paleobiologist & geologist)||Fall 2012 & Spring 2013|

 |Daniel Lashof (climate policy expert)||Fall 2011|

 |Dame Alison Richard (anthropologist & conservationist)||Summer & Fall 2011|